 RehabCare’s Residential Services provide high levels of support for individuals enabling them to live within their communities as independently as possible whilst increasing skills and community participation.

-While each residential service has a unique offering, based on the needs of residents, Rehab Care continue to offer a range of flexible services nationally.
-For some service users, Rehab Care and Newgrove Housing Association offer a stable, consistent, and high-quality accommodation service for as long as they wish to avail of the service.
+While each residential service has a unique offering based on residents’ needs, Rehab Care continues to offer a range of flexible services nationally.
+For example, for some service users, Rehab Care and Newgrove Housing Association provide a stable, consistent, and high-quality accommodation service for as long as they wish to avail of the service.
 In other instances, individuals choose to have a tailored package of support, where they will transition to lower support services, or independent living arrangements, over time.

-People in our residential services achieve their optimal quality of life through being supported to make their own decisions and exercising choice, in pursuit of achieving their potential which supports People in our residential services achieve their optimal quality of life and are supported to make their own decisions and exercise choice in the pursuit of achieving their full potential and individual aspirations.
+People in our residential services achieve their optimal quality of life by being supported to make and exercise their own decisions to fulfil their potential.
+This helps people in our residential services achieve their optimal quality of life and are supported to make their own decisions and exercise choices to reach their full potential and individual aspirations.

 The National Standards focus on the outcomes for the adults and children receiving services.
 They state that children and adults who live in residential services should enjoy a good quality of life and live in a place that feels like their home.
-The Standards are grouped under eight key themes and cover a number of areas including respecting service users’ autonomy, privacy and dignity and promoting their rights.
-They are also aimed at ensuring the facilitation of choice and safeguarding and protecting service users from abuse.
+The Standards are grouped under eight key themes and cover several areas, including respecting service users’ autonomy, privacy and dignity and promoting their rights.
+They also aim to ensure the facilitation of choice and safeguard and protect service users from abuse.

 All of our HIQA inspection reports can be seen at www.hiqa.ie.